-The owner must give the tenant a written notice that specifies the grounds for termination of tenancy during the term of the lease.
-The tenancy does not terminate before the owner has given this notice, and the notice must be given at or before commencement of the eviction action.
+The owner must give the tenant a written notice that specifies the grounds for tenancy termination during the lease term.
+The tenancy does not terminate before the owner has given this notice, and the notice must be given at or before the commencement of the eviction action.

-The notice of grounds may be included in, or may be combined with, any owner eviction notice to the tenant.
+The notice of grounds may be included in, or combined with, any owner eviction notice to the tenant.

-Owner eviction notice means a notice to vacate, or a complaint or other initial pleading used under state or local law to commence an eviction action.
-The owner may only evict the tenant from the unit by instituting a court action.
-The owner must give HMHA a copy of any eviction notice at the same time the owner notifies the family.
+Owner eviction notice means a notice to vacate, a complaint, or other initial pleading used under state or local law to commence an eviction action.
+The owner may only evict the tenant by instituting a court action.
+The owner must give HMHA a copy of any eviction notice while the owner notifies the family.

-If the eviction action is finalized in court, the owner must provide HMHA with documentation related to the eviction, including notice of the eviction date, as soon as possible, but no later than 5 business days following the court-ordered eviction.
+Suppose the eviction action is finalized in court.
+In that case, the owner must provide HMHA with documentation related to the eviction, including notice of the eviction date, as soon as possible but no later than five business days following the court-ordered eviction.